MinhDuc1711/City-Player-Walkability-Branch/README.md

 3. **Customize Your Walk**:
    - Use in-game settings to adjust:
      - Greenery (trees, bushes, flowers).
-     - Building heights and spacing.
+     - Building diversity.
-     - Traffic density and pedestrian flow.
+     - Connectivity (Block length).
+     - Enclosure
      - Amenities like public seating and social spaces.
    - Real-time changes will immediately affect the environment, allowing for a tailored experience.

-   **Scene Organization**:
-   The key features of the simulation are divided into separate scenes, each focusing on a different aspect of the urban environment.
-This modular approach allows users to customize and test specific features, such as greenery, building layouts, and traffic flow, before integrating them into the main environment.

 ---

 ## Key Features

 - **Real-Time Environmental Customization**:
-  - Adjust trees, greenery, and building heights to influence the aesthetics and functionality of your walk.
+  - Adjust greenery, building diversity, and public areas to influence the aesthetics and functionality of your walk.
-  - Change traffic density and pedestrian movement to simulate different levels of urban activity.
+  - Change the block length and the enclosure to model a different overall look for the city.

-- **Leisure vs. Utilitarian Walk Modes**:
-  - Toggle between two walking modes:
-    - **Leisure Mode**: Prioritize visual beauty, greenery, and social spaces.
-    - **Utilitarian Mode**: Focus on efficiency, with amenities and transport infrastructure being key factors.

-- **Dynamic Time-of-Day Simulation**:
+- **Shading**:
-  - Control the time of day (from 9 AM to 6 PM) to observe how shadows and lighting impact the walk.
+  - Realistic shading techniques to enhance visual depth and improve the overall immersion of the street environment.

+- **Player Feedback**:
+  - At the end of the experience, users complete a short survey by assigning a total of 100 points to different street features based on their importance.

 ---